Some years back, I saw Paul Weller on TV talking a book he’d apparently just re-read. That book was called Absolute Beginners by Colin MacInnes.

 Take the writer’s description of Dean Swift for example:

-‘College-boy smooth crop hair with burned in parting, neat white Italian rounded-collared shirt, short Roman jacket very tailored (two little vents, three buttons), no turn-up narrow trousers with 17-inch bottoms absolute maximum, pointed toe shoes and a white mac lying folded by his side.’
+‘College-boy smooth crop hair with burned in parting, neat white Italian rounded-collared shirt, short Roman jacket very tailored (two little vents, three buttons), no turn-up narrow trousers with 17-inch bottoms absolute maximum, pointed-toe shoes and a white mac lying folded by his side.’

 You can take that as a definition of smart mod any day of the week.

 Mod has never been about following the flow, wearing the same cheap clobber as everyone else, listening to the same music and trying to conform.
 It’s the absolute opposite.
 It’s about looking good, looking sharp, being clued-up, digging deeper and having a mind of your own.
 Ultimately, about you being an individual who can stand out from the crowd.
 It’s a message that seems to have been lost in the world of mod over the last decade and needs to be brought back.